Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Exceptional theta lifts from G2 to PGSp6

 \begin{conjecture}[Gross] Let $\Pi_\infty$ be the minimal representation of $E_7(\R)$.
 The discrete spectrum of the restriction of $\Pi_\infty$ to the dual pair $G_2(\R) \times \PGSp_6(\R)$ is the direct sum of all tensor products $\sigma_\infty \otimes \theta(\sigma_\infty)$, where $\sigma_\infty$ belongs to the discrete series of $G_2$.
 If $\sigma_\infty$ has infinitesimal character $\gamma + \rho = r \epsilon_1+ s \epsilon_2$ and belongs to either $\mathcal{D}_{3,1}$, $\mathcal{D}_{2,4}$, or $\mathcal{D}_{1,5}$, then $\theta(\sigma_\infty)$ is the discrete series of $\PGSp_6(\R)$ with infinitesimal character $(r, \tfrac{1}{2}(r+s),\tfrac{1}{2}(r-s))$ and Hodge type $(3,3)$, $(4,2)$, or $(5,1)$ respectively. \end{conjecture}

-The conjecture of Gross has been verified for discrete series in $\mathcal{D}_{3,1}$ by Li (cf. \S \ref{subsubLiresult} below).
-Moreover, it has been partially confirmed for the generic family $\mathcal{D}_{2,4}$ by Harris-Khare-Thorne in \cite[Theorem 1.5 and Theorem 1.7(ii)]{harris-khare-thorne} using the main result of Savin's appendix to \cite{harris-khare-thorne} and the non-vanishing of the global theta lift given by \cite[Corollary 4.2]{Ginzburg-Rallis-Soudry2}, while Li verified it for a proper subset $\mathcal{D}_{1,5}'$ of $\mathcal{D}_{1,5} $ in \cite[Theorem 4.3]{li}.
+Partial results towards the conjecture of Gross were showed by Li for discrete series in $\mathcal{D}_{3,1}$ (cf. \S \ref{subsubLiresult} below) and for the generic family $\mathcal{D}_{2,4}$ by Harris-Khare-Thorne in \cite[Theorem 1.5 and Theorem 1.7(ii)]{harris-khare-thorne} using the main result of Savin's appendix to \cite{harris-khare-thorne} and the non-vanishing of the global theta lift given by \cite[Corollary 4.2]{Ginzburg-Rallis-Soudry2}.
+Li also gave evidence to the predictions of Gross for a proper subset $\mathcal{D}_{1,5}'$ of $\mathcal{D}_{1,5} $ in \cite[Theorem 4.3]{li}.
 We also note that the remaining equivalence class of holomorphic discrete series of $\PGSp_6(\R)$ (of Hodge type $(6,0)$) is realized in an exceptional theta correspondence studied by Gross-Savin between the compact real form $G_2^c(\R)$ of $G_2$ and $\PGSp_6(\R)$ and moreover this is the only Hodge type that appears in that correspondence (cf. \cite[Theorem 3.5]{GrossSavin}).